bahrus/xtal-sip/README.md

 ```

-Note that I'm (indirectly) floating something I've not seen proposed anywhere -- that (at least for css references) the dynamic import function be extended to get the mapping look-up via a css selector to a link element in document.head, which contains the fully qualified resource URL, hashintegrities, etc.  scope = "global" signifies that this a css file, like a font file (font-awesome, google web fonts, etc) that needs to be added to the head tag (or some equivalent).
+Note that I'm (indirectly) floating something I've not seen proposed anywhere -- that (at least for css references) the dynamic import function be extended to get the mapping look-up via a css selector to a link element in document.head, which contains the fully qualified resource URL, hashintegrities, etc.  scope = "global" signifies that this is a global css file, like a font file (font-awesome, google web fonts, etc) that needs to be added to the head tag (or some equivalent).
 Being that import doesn't support this currently, we simply map to a JS configuration object instead, in lieu of some standard approach.

 Relative references (relative to the JS file location) would still work with no mapping: